 See Managing Your Membership in MCommunity Directory Groups (S4381) for instructions.

-We recomment that you use the MCommunity Directory to set an Away Message.
+We recommend that you use the MCommunity Directory, rather than your email program or M+Google, to set an Away Message.
+The Away Message sends an automatic message to anyone who sends a message to you.
+Use it to let people know when you are away from e-mail, such as when you are on vacation.
 To set the away message, follow these instructions.
 Be sure to turn off your away message when you return.

-The away message sent by the directory in response to mail sent to you is actually, at the machine level, a "bounce" rather than a "reply."
+Technical note: The away message sent by the MCommunity Directory in response to mail sent to you is actually, at the machine level, a "bounce" rather than a "reply."
 This has the effect of de-confirming addresses that spammers use.
 So, you can use the away message secure in the knowledge that this will not generate additional spam by confirming an active email address to spammers.

 Report email harassment, inappropriate use of email, and other email problems—for email coming to your @umich.edu account, or originating from an @umich.edu account—to the Information Technology (IT) User Advocate by sending email to email@example.com.
 For more information, see the IT User Advocate page on the Safe Computing website.